 Teachers have a statutory power to discipline pupils for misbehaving outside of the school premises.
 Section 89(5) of the Education and Inspections Act 2006 gives headteachers a specific statutory power to regulate pupils’ behaviour in these circumstances “to such extent as is reasonable”.
 When considering whether the school will implement a sanction for reported misbehaviour out of school, the headteacher will take into account the context of the situation and the action that would have been taken if the offence had taken place on school premises.
 All criminal bad behaviour and bullying which occurs on or off the school premises may be reported to Social Services and/or the Police.

 The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.
+If you have concerns relating to bullying please notify Mr Weston as soon as possible.
+The School Governor responsible for supporting the school in dealing with incidents of Bullying is: Stephanie Bailey.

 USE OF REASONABLE FORCE